AR PRODUCT VISUALIZATION

 Industrial Research Institute for Automation and Measurements (PIAP) was established in 1965.
-Research work on new technologies carried out at the Institute is usually combined with design of equipment and production lines.
-The Institute’s activity is aimed at direct implementation of research achievements in industry.
+Research work on new technologies carried out at the Institute is usually combined with the design of equipment and production lines.
+The Institute’s activity is aimed at the direct implementation of research achievements in the industry.

 AR & MR

 Small but mighty: printing technology worthy of the future